Generic Name: triazolam (trye AY zoe lam)

 What is Halcion (triazolam)?

 Triazolam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) similar to Valium.
-Triazolam affects chemicals in the brain that may become unbalanced and cause sleep problems (insomnia).
+Triazolam affects chemicals in the brain that may be unbalanced and cause sleep problems (insomnia).

 Triazolam is used to treat insomnia (trouble falling or staying asleep).

 Triazolam may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Halcion (triazolam)?